Does a Wellness Check Go on Your Record? Welfare Check?

 Dispatch will send the information to the officer or officers that cover that part of the town or county to conduct a wellness check and pass all the information provided by the caller to them.

-Law enforcement will respond to the home to attempt contact with the individual, but can law enforcement enter the home without the homeowner’s permission?
+Law enforcement will respond to the home to attempt contact with the individual, but the question of whether they can enter the home without the homeowner’s permission arises.
 Generally, law enforcement can enter into a person’s home to conduct a welfare check when the officer has weighed exigent circumstances (such as imminent danger to occupant), and circumstance totality.3

 The Fourth Amendment of the United States Constitution prohibits law enforcement from illegally searching a person’s home unless exigent circumstances lead law enforcement to believe the occupant or occupants are in imminent danger.4 Generally, police wellness checks fall under this definition of exigent circumstances.5